-The Motion Picture and Television Fund (the "Company"), a California nonprofit public benefit corporation founded in 1921, is an integrated health and human service organization providing inpatient and outpatient medical care, retirement community accommodations, temporary financial assistance, social services, child care, various wellness and education programs to eligible members including retirees of the entertainment industry (the "Industry") and their families within Southern California.
-The Company's operations include a 256-bed multi-level care hospital, seven medical outpatient centers, a 186 unit retirement community providing independent and assisted living, and a free-standing child care facility.
+The Motion Picture and Television Fund (the "Company"), a California non-profit public benefit corporation founded in 1921, is an integrated health and human service organization providing inpatient and outpatient medical care, retirement community accommodations, temporary financial assistance, social services, child care, various wellness and education programs to eligible members including retirees of the entertainment industry (the "Industry") and their families within Southern California.
+Through June 1, 2014, the Company's operations include a 250-bed multilevel care hospital, seven primary care health centers, a 186 unit retirement community providing independent and assisted living, and a free-standing child care facility.
+Effective as of June 1, 2014, the Company entered into an Asset Purchase Agreement ("APA") and other related agreements with The Regents of the University of California, a California Constitutional Corporation on behalf of its UCLA Health System ("UCLA").
+Pursuant to the APA, UCLA acquired the Company's outpatient health system business, including, but not limited to, its primary care health centers, outpatient surgery, other ancillary businesses and The Industry Health Network hospital and specialist provider network (collectively, the UCLA Transaction").
+The Company continues to own two health center locations which are occupied and leased by UCLA, while the leases for all other health center locations were transferred to UCLA under the APA.
+The purchase price of the transaction was \$18 million.

-The Company is the sole member of Before and After Productions LLC ("BAP LLC") and The Industry Health Network LLC ("TIHN LLC").
+The Company is the sole member of Before and After Productions LLC ("BAP LLC") and The Industry Advantage, LLC, f/k/a, The Industry Health Network LLC ("TIA LLC").
 BAP LLC is a limited liability company established for the primary purpose of organizing, producing and promoting fundraising activities.
-TIHN LLC was established for the purpose of contracting with physicians, hospitals, employers and insurance carriers for the provision of comprehensive health services.
+TIA LLC provides health insurance services to the entertainment community and prior to the closing of the UCLA transaction contracted with physicians, hospitals, employers and insurance carriers for the provision of comprehensive health services.

-The Motion Picture & Television Fund Medical Group, Inc. (the "Medical Group"), a California Professional Medical Corporation is licensed, and conducts and performs professional medical services in accordance with the statutory requirements governing professional medical corporations set forth in the California Business & Professions Code and the California Corporations Code.
+The Motion Picture & Television Fund Medical Group, Inc. (the "Medical Group"), a California Professional Medical Corporation was licensed, and provided professional medical services in accordance with the statutory requirements governing professional medical corporations set forth in the California Business & Professions Code and the California Corporations Code.
 The Company controls the Medical Group by virtue of restrictions on the sale and transfer of the stock as set forth in a shareholder agreement.
+In connection with the UCLA Transaction, the Medical Group's physician employees became UCLA employees and the Medical Group ceased to conduct business as of June 1, 2014.
+The Medical Group was dissolved, effective January 9, 2015.